-In Grades 6-10, students are assessed using the prescribed subject-group assessment criteria for each subject group in each year of the programme.
+In Grades 6-9, students are assessed using the prescribed subject-group assessment criteria for each subject group in each year of the programme.
 Teachers make decisions about student achievement using their professional judgment, guided by mandated MYP criteria.
-Across a variety of assessment tasks

-(authentic performances of understanding), teachers use descriptors to identify students' achievement levels on a scale of 0-8 in one or more criteria.
+Across a variety of assessment tasks (authentic performances of understanding), teachers use descriptors to identify students' achievement levels on a scale of 0-8 in one or more criteria.

-Grade 6 courses use Year 1 objectives and criteria, Grade 7 and 8 courses use Year 3 objectives and criteria, and Grade 9 and 10 courses use Year 5 objectives and criteria.
+Grade 6 courses use Year 1 objectives and criteria, Grade 7 and 8 courses use Year 3 objectives and criteria, and Grade 9 courses use Year 5 objectives and criteria.

-Subject Α В с D Language and literature Analysing Organizing Producing text Using language Language acquisition Listening Reading Speaking Writing Individuals and societies Knowing and understanding Investigating Communicating Thinking critically Sciences Knowing and understanding Inquiring and designing Processing and evaluating Reflecting on the impacts of science Mathematics Knowing and understanding Investigating patterns Communicating Applying mathematics in real-world contexts Arts Knowing and understanding Developing skills Thinking creatively Responding Physical and health education Knowing and understanding Planning for performance Applying and performing Reflecting and improving performance Design Inquiring and analysing Developing ideas Creating the solution Evaluating
+Subject Α В С D Language and literature Analysing Organizing Producing text Using language Language acquisition Comprehending spoken and visual text Comprehending written and visual text Communicating Using language Individuals and societies Knowing and understanding Investigating Communicating Thinking critically Sciences Knowing and understanding Inquiring and designing Processing and evaluating Reflecting on the impacts of science Mathematics Knowing and understanding Investigating patterns Communicating Applying mathematics in real-world contexts Arts Knowing and understanding Developing skills Thinking creatively Responding Physical and health education Knowing and understanding Planning for performance Applying and performing Reflecting and improving performance Design Inquiring and analysing Developing ideas Creating the solution Evaluating